 The Trust is authorized under the Trust Agreement to create and issue an unlimited number of Shares.
-Shares are issued only in Baskets (a Basket equals a block of 10,000 Shares) in connection with creations.
+Shares will be issued only in Baskets (a Basket equals a block of 10,000 Shares) in connection with creations.
 The Shares represent units of fractional undivided beneficial interest in and ownership of the Trust and have no par value.
-On December 17, 2020, the Trust completed a 9-for-1 Share split of the Trust's issued and outstanding Shares.
-In connection with the Share Split, shareholders of record on December 14, 2020 received eight additional Shares of the Trust for each Share held.
-The number of outstanding Shares and per-Share amounts disclosed for periods prior to December 17, 2020 have been retroactively adjusted to reflect the effects of the Share Split, as applicable.
-The Shares are expected to be listed on NYSE Arca under the ticker symbol "ETHE".
+The Shares are listed on NYSE Arca under the ticker symbol "ETH."
+On November 19, 2024, the Trust completed a 1-for-10 reverse share split of the Trust's issued and outstanding Shares (the "Reverse Share Split").
+In connection with the Reverse Share Split, shareholders of record on November 19, 2024 received one Share of the Trust for every ten Shares held.
+The number of outstanding Shares and per-Share amounts disclosed for periods prior to November 20, 2024 have been retroactively adjusted to reflect the effects of the Reverse Share Split, as applicable.